mozilla/socorro-infra/terraform/README.md

 ## Runtime

 The `wrapper.sh` script should be used instead of calling `terraform` directly.
-This script effectively does two important things:
+(Note: Not currently used at Mozilla) This script effectively does two important things:
 * Manages the idea of roles for you.
 * Ensures that you're using the freshest `.tfstate` for a given role.